webqit/webflo/README.md

 <main exportgroup="main.html">Welcome to our Home Page</main>
 ```

-Now, the `<main>` elements are each imported on navigating to their respective URLs.
+Now, the `<main>` elements are each imported on navigating to their respective routes.
 This time, Webflo takes care of setting the URL path as a global `template` attribute on the `<body>` element such that `<import>` elements that inherit this global attribute are resolved from its current value.

 ```html
 <!--